juliuspfadt/journalScrape/README.md

   - python3 and pip installed through homebrew and added to vscode
 - create venv and choose homebrew installed python3 as the interpreter

+# Disclaimer
+The following is a somewhat overpowered setup.
+If the interest lies only with common article metadata, it is easiest to adjust the script in the scrapeScripts subfolder [metadata from Crossref](scrapeScripts/getCitationCountFromCrossref.py).
+With that script most metadata can be easily collected if some best practices from Crossref are adhered to.
+For instance, an email address and some patience in accessing the site.

+Since we are also interested in the article type so we can exclude the non-empirical articles (for our research purpose), we are going through the journal websites and record the article type from the ToCs.
+However, anyone wanting to replicate this should be aware that accessing the journal websites in such a fashion will result in being blocked and sometimes getting a formal warning from publishers.

 # Workflow for APA journal
 - use API requests in a python script.
 The requests are not easy to be found, but eventually I extracted them from the journal website page source